jmjeong/alfred-extension/managealfredextension/README.md

- ctrl               :: Reveal the installed folder in Finder shift              :: Execute extension with the first keyword cmd                :: Open terminal in the installed folder shift              :: Export the extension for distribution (need export.json file)
+ ctrl               :: Reveal the installed folder in Finder shift              :: Execute extension with the first keyword cmd                :: Open terminal in the installed folder shift              :: Export the extension for distribution
+                       (Default: ~/Downloads, you can customize it with export.json file) fn                 :: Enable or Disable an extension
 ```

 ### export.json